-The control of the execution is based on the building of a macro-DFG which is represented by a direct acyclic hyper-graph, which is distributed among the processors.
-Vertices correspond to tasks and edges to data dependencies related to shared objects: hyper-edges are used to describe concurrent writings and concurrent readings of shared objects.
+The control of the execution is based on the building of a macro data flow graph.
+This DFG is represented by a direct acyclic hyper-graph, which is distributed among the processors.
+Vertices correspond to tasks and edges to data dependencies related to shared objects: hyper-edges are used to describe concurrent writings and concurrent readings on shared objects.
 This graph can be labeled with information attributes (arithmetic cost for tasks and data size for shared object dependencies).
 This graph is used to implement both the semantics and the scheduling of tasks.
-Different scheduling algorithms (denoted as scheduler) are available and user-specific ones may be added.
-The role of the scheduler is restricted to informing the system where and when tasks have to be executed, taking into account information available from the graph.
+Different scheduling algorithms (denoted as schedulers) are available and user-specific ones may be added.
+The role of the scheduler is restricted to informing the system where and when tasks have to be executed, taking into account some information available from the graph.
 This functionality makes possible the implementation of different classical provably good scheduling algorithms (list scheduling, ETF [11], DSC [26], work-stealing [38] for example).